nathanlong/animation/readme.md

   information
 - `npm run deploy` - Runs the clean script, then generates a timestamp commit for deployment to the `gh-pages` branch
+- `npm run new` - Runs an interactive prompt for creating a new entry and auto-populating some YAML data